Updated July 21, 2023

 Introduction to Asset Turnover Ratio

 An asset turnover ratio (ATR) measures how efficiently the assets of a company are deployed to generate revenue or sales.
-It is a ration between the total amount of net sales in dollar amount to the total amount of asset which was utilized to generate the same amount of net sales mentioned above and the ratio is mostly calculated on an annual basis.
+It is a ratio between the total amount of net sales in dollar amount to the total amount of assets which was utilized to generate the same amount of net sales mentioned above and the ratio is mostly calculated on an annual basis.

 The asset turnover ratio is defined as the ratio between net sales to the total assets through which this sale was generated.
 Generally, a higher number of this ratio is preferred which means the company is capable enough or has enough assets to cover up its net sales or revenue.

 A lower number of this ratio signifies that the assets of the company and not utilized properly or the company is going through some internal problems.
 Asset turnover ratios of companies operating in the same industry must be used for comparison as it differs from industry to industry.

 The formula to calculate the ATR is as follows: